agorafoundation/agora/README.md

         > GITHUB_TOGGLE = false
         > OPENAI_TOGGLE = false
     5. To use any of these integrations (email is a good one as you will need it for user email verification and password reset) set the parameter to 'true' (lowercase without the single quotes).
 You must also then set all the affiliated settings for that integration.
-    6. To use the openAI integrations you must apply your OpenAI API key, you should also provide a semantic scholar API key as this is used for sementic search and verification.
+    6. To use the openAI integrations you must apply your OpenAI API key, you should also provide a semantic scholar API key as this is used for semantic search and verification.
         > OPENAI_API_KEY = YOUR_API_KEY
         > SEMANTIC_SCHOLAR_API_KEY = API_KEY
     7. Make sure not to commit any of your keys to Git! the .env is in the .gitignore by default but the .env.example file will be committed!